mohamed19832024/youtube-live-tracker/README.md

 # YouTube Live Tracker

-A Google Apps Script that automatically discovers and logs live streams from multiple YouTube channels to Google Sheets, with optional playlist integration.
+A Google Apps Script that automatically discovers and logs live streams from multiple YouTube channels to Google Sheets, with playlist integration.

 ## What It's For